Sodiumchloridy/monstadt-market/README.md

 # 🛒 Monstadt Market

 **Monstadt Market** is an online marketplace that allows users to browse, add items to their cart, and purchase a variety of products with ease.
 Built using PHP and MySQL for backend operations, this project offers a seamless shopping experience, with front-end interactions managed via HTML, CSS, JavaScript, and AJAX.
+This project is built for the course UECS2194 WEB APPLICATION DESIGN as part of the assignment task.

 ## Features